AdHoc-Protocol/AdHoc-protocol/README.md

 ```
 ## Fields with binary array datatype

-It is possible to declare a field with a binary data type using the special attribute `org.unirail.Binary`.
+You can declare a field with a binary data type by using the special attribute `org.unirail.Binary`.
 The content of this type is transferred directly.
-However, the implementation of this field type depends on the target platform.
-For instance, in Java, it is represented by a signed `byte`, while in C#, it is represented by an unsigned 'byte'
+However, the implementation of this field type may depend on the target platform.
+For example, in Java, it is represented by a signed `byte`, whereas in C#, it is represented by an unsigned 'byte'

 ## Fields with Map/Set datatype